-With COVID-19 limiting large group gatherings, the Society has decided to take the event digital, producing an hour-long made-for-broadcast special, dubbed the Fellows Show, to be aired online and across Canadian Geographic‘s social media platforms.
+With COVID-19 limiting large group gatherings, the Society decided to take the event digital, producing an hour-long made-for-broadcast special, dubbed the Fellows Show, which was aired online and across Canadian Geographic‘s social media platforms.

-To be held on November 18th, on small screens across the country, the evening will be hosted by Canadian journalist Aliya Jasmine.
+It was held on November 18, 2020, on small screens across the country, and was hosted by Canadian journalist Aliya Jasmine.

-The programme will feature performances from Adrian Sutherland, presentations from literary legend Margaret Atwood and Survivorman Les Stroud, best-selling author and Monty Python star Michael Palin and the first Canadian woman in space Dr. Roberta Bondar.
+The program featured a performance by Adrian Sutherland, presentations from literary legend Margaret Atwood and Survivorman Les Stroud, best-selling author and Monty Python star Michael Palin and the first Canadian woman in space Dr. Roberta Bondar.

-In person, our Fellows Dinner caps around 600 guests.
-This year, our digital Fellows Show will be pushed out to more than 200,000 social media followers across multiple Canadian Geographic platforms.
+In person, our College of Fellows Annual Dinner typically attracts about 600 guests.
+This year, our digital Fellows Show was promoted to more than 200,000 social media followers across multiple Canadian Geographic platforms.

-But that isn’t stopping us from offering some VIP perks for the Society’s supporters.
-Viewers who purchase a $150 VIP ticket will receive a hardcover copy of Michael Palin’s North Korea Journal, along with a copy of Can Geo’s new Group of Seven special publication.
-VIPs will also be treated to an exclusive Zoom call with RCGS Honorary Vice-President and renowned author Wade Davis, where he will talk about his new book Magdalena and answer questions from those in attendance.
-One lucky viewer will take home a copy of his new book.
-VIP tickets are an opportunity to support the Royal Canadian Geographical Society and its vital mission.
+But that didn’t stopping us from offering some VIP perks for the Society’s supporters.
+Viewers who purchased a $150 VIP ticket received a hardcover copy of Michael Palin’s North Korea Journal, along with a copy of Can Geo’s new Group of Seven special issue.
+VIPs were also treated to an exclusive Zoom call with RCGS Honorary Vice-President and renowned author Wade Davis, where talked about his new book Magdalena and answered questions from those in attendance.
+One lucky viewer took home a copy of his new book.
+VIP tickets are an opportunity to support The Royal Canadian Geographical Society and its vital mission.

-The event will be made available for free to all social media users through Facebook, Twitter, YouTube and LinkedIn — and Canadian Geographic‘s digital audience of more than 1.3 million viewers.
+The event was made available for free to all social media users through Facebook, Twitter, YouTube and LinkedIn — and Canadian Geographic‘s digital audience of more than 1.3 million monthly viewers.